 What are the important aspects of a quality-built home?

-Beyond the style and design of your tiny home, our standards for high performance building practices, materials, and products are essential to everything we do.
+Beyond the style and design of your tiny home on wheels, our standards for high performance building practices, materials, and products are essential to everything we do.

 Whether on a budget, or seeking the latest and greatest, our ‘no shortcuts’ philosophy of building and design ensures that your tiny home is built to last and will continue to be beautiful and functional for years to come.
 Below are some of the industry leading standards we incorporate into every home:

 The most important aspect of any home is the foundation, which is no different in the tiny home industry.
 Built and engineered specifically for tiny homes on wheels, our recommended manufacturer is L&D trailers which is a proven and respected trailer manufacturer located in Sikeston, MO.
 Every trailer is custom built according to our specs for your tiny home, with standard features including brakes on every axle, structural wheel wells, corner leveling jacks, and metal sheet flashing underneath.
 L&D trailers are available in standard 8’ wide, 10’ wide, bumper-pull hitch, and goose-neck hitch configurations!

 Standard: Wood framing is standard for our tiny homes, which is cost effective, more thermally efficient than steel stud framing, easier for DIY finishing (if purchasing a shell) and comes from renewably planted lumber forests (no heavy mining as with steel).
 Constructed of 2×4 wall framing and 2×6 roof framing, our homes are suitable for both warm and cold climates with heavy snow load requirements.
 With thermal efficiency, affordability, strength, and renewability as priorities, wood framing is the clear choice.

 SIPs Upgrade: Want a high-performance tiny home with the best thermal envelope possible?
 Structurally Insulated Panels (SIPs) are pre-engineered panels, which fasten together to create a fast, strong, and highly efficient building envelope.
 With 2x the R-value as typical residential insulation, SIPs construction provides the highest possible insulation value available in tiny home building.
 For more information about the SIPs we build with, visit Big Sky R-Control SIPS.

 Air and Weather Barrier